-Holy Apostles College and Seminary, including our online learning program, is accredited by the New England Association of Schools and Colleges (NEASC), and by the State of Connecticut Board of Higher Education.
+Holy Apostles College and Seminary, including our online learning program, is accredited by the New England Commission of Higher Education (NECHE) , and by the State of Connecticut Board of Higher Education.

 II.
 Is there a residence requirement for the Holy Apostles Online Learning program?

 There is no residency requirement for the Holy Apostles online program.
 The Associate of Arts program can be completed entirely online within three years of matriculating into the program.
 The Bachelor of Arts and Master of Arts programs can be completed entirely online within six years of matriculating into the program.

 III.
 What degrees does the Holy Apostles Online Learning program offer?